mwei210/choropleth/README.md

 # US Per Capita Income by County Choropleth

-[Choropleth](https://mwei.me) is a thematic map charting per capita income across over 3,000 US counties.
+[Choropleth](https://mwei.me) is a thematic map charting per capita income across 3,000 US counties.
 The data visualization was crafted over the span of 5 days.

 Choropleth incorporates: